granttnarg/AI-Music-Mentor/LEARNINGS.md

 The project also reinforced that technical sophistication matters less than solving real problems for real users.
 My producer friends didn't care about CRNN architecture or RAG retrieval metrics—they cared whether the feedback helped them finish their tracks.
 That user-centric perspective will guide all my future AI work.

-Looking back, I'm proud of what I built in one month while learning these technologies for the first time.
+Looking back, I'm proud of what I built in one month while learning some of these technologies for the first time.
 The imperfections aren't failures—they're documented learning opportunities and a roadmap for version 2.